Welcome to Linguaspectrum

 I leave the boring stuff to others.

-Eleven thousand, six hundred and fifty-six members and growing daily!
+Eleven thousand, six hundred and eighty-one members and growing daily!

 199 (One hundred and ninety-nine) Videos